sourcegraph/sourcegraph-public-snapshot/doc/getting-started/index.md

 You can also try [Sourcegraph.com](https://sourcegraph.com/search), which is a public instance of Sourcegraph for use on open-source code only.

+## How is Sourcegraph licensed?

+Sourcegraph offers two versions of its product: Sourcegraph Open Source (Sourcegraph OSS) and Sourcegraph Enterprise.

+Sourcegraph Enterprise is Sourcegraph’s primary offering and includes all code intelligence platform features.
+Sourcegraph Enterprise is the best solution for enterprises who want to use Sourcegraph with their organization’s code.
+Sourcegraph OSS only includes universal code search functionality.

+For more details, see the [Sourcegraph OSS vs. Sourcegraph Enterprise docs](./oss-enterprise.md).

 ## How is Sourcegraph different than GitHub code search?
 - [See how GitHub code search compares to Sourcegraph](./github-vs-sourcegraph.md)